 We set about establishing whether the damage continued to occur after the start of the policy.
 The evidence was that the movement and damage was progressive.
 That meant that the property had been damaged by an insured event during the period when Kevin was insured.
 This triggered the insurer’s liability.

 Under most policies, it’s the insurer’s liability to repair or pay for the repair of damage that occurred after the start of its policy.
 This doesn’t include any damage that predates the policy.
 If the insurer can distinguish between the two sets of damage, it’s entitled to do that.
 However, in this case, it wasn’t possible to do so.

-We thought stabilisation was needed just as much to repair the damage that occurred during the insured period, as it was to repair earlier damage.
+We thought the property needed stabilisation to repair the damage that occurred over the insured period, as much as to repair earlier damage.

-We said that the insurer would have to pay for the repair of all the damage to meet its liability for the damage that had occurred since it had started to cover the property.
-This would include the cost of stabilisation if necessary.
+We said that the insurer had to pay for repairing all the damage – including the cost of stabilisation if necessary.
+Only then, would it meet its liability for any damage that had occurred since its policy had started to cover the property.

 Sataj felt an insurance company racially discriminated against him